bdwilson/hubitat/OwnTracks-Presence/README.md

 [https://raw.githubusercontent.com/bdwilson/hubitat/master/OwnTracks-Presence/owntracks-presence-app.groovy](https://raw.githubusercontent.com/bdwilson/hubitat/master/OwnTracks-Presence/owntracks-presence-app.groovy).
 Save it.
 Click Oauth.
 4. Install the User App and select all the virtual presense devices you created that you want to control.
 5. Copy the Endpoint URL and alter it to have your name after /location/.
 This will be your URL to configure in OwnTracks.
-It should look something like this (without the []): https://cloud.hubitat.com/api/xxx-xxx-xx-xxx/apps/xx/location/[your user]?access_token=adafae03-0330-4aeb-b15e-xxxxxxxxx.
-For the example in #2 above, [your user] is Brian. <b>If  have "Brian?access_token=xxxx</b>
-6. Now paste this URL into your browser and make sure you get the following
+It should look something like this (without the []): https://cloud.hubitat.com/api/xxx-xxx-xx-xxx/apps/xx/location/[User]?access_token=adafae03-0330-4aeb-b15e-xxxxxxxxx.
+For the example in #2 above, [User] is Brian. <b>If  have "Brian?access_token=xxxx</b> 6.
+Now paste this URL into your browser and make sure you get the following response:
-response:
 <code>["Yep, this is the right URL, just put it into OwnTracks Web Hook, set to POST and do a test.
 Make sure your OwnTracks location name matches the device '<location>-Brian'"]</code>
 7. In the OwnTracks app, click the '''(i)''' the main OwnTracks app on the top left, click
 '''Settings'''.
 Change the mode at the top to  method to HTTP - '''this will